-- 1 In the NetBackup Administration Console, expand Media and Device Management > Devices > Drives. - 2 Select Add a New Drive.
-In the dialog box, click Add. - 3 In the Add a New Drive dialog box, enter the name of the drive in the Drive Name box. - 4 Click Add to specify a drive path.
+- In the NetBackup Administration Console, expand Media and Device Management > Devices > Drives. - 2 Select Add a New Drive.
+In the dialog box, click Add. - In the Add a New Drive dialog box, enter the name of the drive in the Drive Name box. - Click Add to specify a drive path. - 5 In the Add Path dialog box, select the host and the path information as follows:

-- 5 In the Add Path dialog box, select the host and the path information as follows: - Device host Select the name of the NetBackup media server.
-Use the pull-down to select media servers already defined, or click Add to enter a new one. - Path Enter the device file name of the tape drive, such as nrst2a.
-Refer to the NAS vendor documentation for your drive for the correct format of the device file name.
+Select the name of the NetBackup media server.
+Use the pull-down Device host to select media servers already defined, or click Add to enter a new one to the NAS vendor documentation for your drive for the correct format of the device file name.